-Championships, U. S. National Aerobatic: The contest held annually to determine the "U.S. [\\\\\\] Aerobatic Champion" in each category, Sportsman through Unlimited (power only).
-The Unlimited winner will be designated, "U.S. National Aerobatic Champion".

-- Championships, U.S. National Glider Aerobatic: The contest held annually to determine the "U.S. [\\\\\\] Glider Aerobatic Champion" in each glider category, i.e., Sportsman, Intermediate, and Unlimited.
+- Championships, U. S. National Aerobatic: The contest held annually to determine the "U.S.] Aerobatic Champion" in each category, Sportsman through Unlimited (power only).
+The Unlimited winner will be designated, "U.S. National Aerobatic Champion". - Championships, U.S. National Glider Aerobatic: The contest held annually to determine the ] Glider Aerobatic Champion" in each glider category, i.e., Sportsman, "U.S. [Intermediate, Advanced and Unlimited.
 The Unlimited winner in Gliders will also be designated, "U.S. National Glider Aerobatic Champion".
 This contest may be held as a stand-alone event or in conjunction with one of IAC's other major championships at the discretion of the Board of Directors. - CIVA Commission Internationale de Voltige Aerienne: Also known as the FAI International Aerobatics Commission, CIVA is one of several FAI "air sports commissions."
 CIVA's responsibility is to govern the sport of aerobatic competition for International, Continental, and World Aerobatic Championships, but does not extend to U.S. national championships. - Complementary Figure: Any rotational element from Family 9 of the Aresti Aerobatic Catalogue.
 Complementary figures must always be combined with a basic figure, i.e., they never stand alone. - Contest, Sanctioned: An aerobatic competition sanctioned by IAC, insured through IAC's approved insurance agent, and conducted in accordance with current IAC rules. - Crabbing: The action of a pilot to displace the aircraft heading slightly, while maintaining wings-level flight, to either counteract the affect of wind or to move laterally through the Aerobatic Box.
 If detected by the judge, a penalty of 1 point for each 5 degrees of crab will be assessed.
-(See also, "Heading" and Fig 8.3.2) - Cuban 8, Half: Common name given to a Family 8 figure beginning with a 5/8th loop followed by a one-half slow roll on the 45° line.
-(See also, "Reverse Cuban 8") - Deadline: A line established by the FAA or Contest Director to separate the public from the flight performances. - Direction of Flight: Set by the Chief Judge based on the prevalent winds, this is the "left" or "right" direction relative to the judges which defines which Form, B or C, will be definitive.
+(See also, "Heading" and Fig 8.3.2)

+- Cuban 8, Half: Common name given to a Family 8 figure beginning with a 5/8th loop followed by a one-half slow roll on the 45° line.
+(See also, "Reverse Cuban 8") - Deadline: A line established by the FAA or Contest Director to separate the public from the flight performances. - Direction of Flight: Set by the Chief Judge based on the prevalent winds, this is the "left" or "right" direction relative to the judges which defines which Form, B or C, will be definitive. - Double Humpty Bump: Any of the figures from Sub-Families 8.8.1 - 8.8.8 consisting of two regular humpty bumps, one going up and the other going down, sharing a common vertical line. - EAA Experimental Aircraft Association: The parent organization of the IAC. - FAI Fédération Aéronautique Internationale: The FAI, based in Lausanne, Switzerland, was founded in 1905 and has about 100 member nations.
+The FAI is responsible for all aviation sporting disciplines throughout the world.